 It is critical that you do not rubberneck if you are not involved in an accident.
 In the case of the OPP collision, it is very likely that the other drivers were distracted by the weather and the commotion that the crash created.
 Keep your eyes on the road and drive as slow as necessary for conditions to prevent a winter-weather auto accident.

 Driving slowly is not the always the answer, however.
 Driving too slowly can be a crash risk as other drivers get frustrated and speed up to pass.
 Drive according to visibility and leave extra room between vehicles to account for slowed reaction time or slippery road conditions.

 Call a Lawyer if Youre Hit in a Winter Weather Accident

 Accidents are bound to happen, but they don’t have to.
 If you were struck because a driver was behaving negligently or driving too fast for conditions, you have the right to file a claim for compensation.

-Greg Monforton & Partners offers free case evaluations for auto accident victims.
+The injury lawyers at Greg Monforton & Partners offer free case evaluations for auto accident victims.
 Contact us today to discuss your legal options.